By Véronique Cremades-Mathis, Global Head of Sustainable Packaging

 Top of mind for our researchers is food safety, in which packaging plays a critical role.
 In fact, using plastic is sometimes the best way to keep food both safe and cost-effective for consumers – of particular importance in vulnerable and underserved communities.
 We are dedicated to using recycled plastics, rather than new 'virgin' plastic, and ensuring that consumers can recycle our packaging.

-Today, about 87% of our total packaging by weight and 66% of our total plastic packaging is already recyclable or reusable; by 2025, all of it will be.
+Today, about 87% of our total packaging by weight and 66% of our total plastic packaging is already recyclable or reusable.
 We've committed to reducing our use of virgin plastics by one-third by 2025, using new packaging materials, new modes of product delivery and recycled plastics instead.
 Taking all of these actions collectively means we will also reduce our carbon emissions.

 Shaping a waste-free future